SpaceX’s Starship test flight loses control 30 minutes after launch

 From fringe to federal: The rise of eugenicist thinking in US policy

-The test flight flew beyond the point of past failures, before losing control, Reuters added.

-In a post on social media, SpaceX said the Starship experienced a “rapid unscheduled disassembly”.
+In a post on social media, SpaceX said the Starship experienced a “rapid unscheduled disassembly”, meaning it burst apart.

 “With a test like this, success comes from what we learn, and today’s test will help us improve Starship’s reliability as SpaceX seeks to make life multiplanetary,” the company added.

+Musk has spent billions of dollars on Starship’s development.
+The South African-born billionaire claims the initiative is part of his commercial space flight company’s plan to colonise the planet Mars.
+SpaceX is also working with US government agency NASA to return humans to the Moon for the first time in more than 50 years.

+Due to their large size and frequent failures, SpaceX’s failed test flights have now rained down debris across southern US states and the Caribbean on multiple occasions.

-The US Federal Aviation Administration (FAA) diverted several flights and briefly halted departures at four Florida airports, including Miami International Airport, as debris from that failed flight fell in the area.
+The US Federal Aviation Administration (FAA) diverted several flights and briefly halted departures at four Florida airports on Tuesday, including Miami International Airport, as debris from that failed flight fell in the area.

+As is standard for every test, the area in the Gulf containing the booster’s flight path was cleared prior to launch